-Agile does not prescribe a way of working.
+Agile does not prescribe one particular way of working.
 Rather it provides a framework which describes a collection of tools, structure, culture and discipline to enable a project or programme to embrace changes in requirements.

-- The agile project promotes collaborative working, especially with the customer.
+- The agile, or iterative, project promotes collaborative working, especially with the customer.
 This involves the customer being embedded in the team, providing the team with constant and regular feedback on deliverables and functionality of the end product.